xpack-dev-tools/xbb-helper-xpack/README.md

 ## Install

-As a source xPack, the easiest way to add it to a project is via **xpm**, but it can also be used as any Git project, for example as a submodule.
+As a source xpm package, the easiest way to add it to a project is via **xpm**, but it can also be used as any Git project, for example as a submodule.

 ### Prerequisites